Equilibrium $\beta$-limits dependence on bootstrap current in classical stellarators

 Only resonances with large radial magnetic field will significantly participate to the radial transport.
 Since the magnetic field harmonics $B_{mn}$ are expected to decrease exponentially with the square of their mode numbers $m$ and $n$, \textit{i.e.} $B_{mn}\sim exp(-m^2-n^2)$, we can discard resonances with large poloidal and toroidal mode number and study only harmonics with mode number smaller than a given resolution, $m\leq M_{res}$ and $n\leq N_{res}$.
 In this paper, we set $M_{res}=25$ and $N_{res}=10$.

-With the definition of the equilibrium $\beta$-limit from the fraction of effective parallel diffusion (\ref{eq.def metric}), only resonances with large radial magnetic field component matter; increasing the Fourier resolution of the equilibrium only introduces resonances with small radial magnetic field components, and thus does not impact the value of $f_{PD}$ --- see for example the comparison between two $\beta$-scans with resolution $M=N=6$ and $M=N=10$ in Figure \ref{fig. metrics convergence} (red curves).
-The critical $\beta$ at which $f_{PD}$ becomes larger than zero is quite insensitive to the Fourier resolution.
+With the definition of the \ab{chaotic} equilibrium $\beta$-limit from the fraction of effective parallel diffusion (\ref{eq.def metric}), only resonances with large radial magnetic field component matter; increasing the Fourier resolution of the equilibrium only introduces resonances with small radial magnetic field components, and thus \ab{has only a small impact on} the value of $f_{PD}$ --- see for example the comparison between two $\beta$-scans with resolution $M=N=8$ and $M=N=10$ in Figure~\ref{fig. metrics convergence} (red curves)\ab{, and the chaotic equilibrium $\beta$-limit convergence study in appendix \ref{app.nvol dep}}.
+Indeed, the critical $\beta$ at which $f_{PD}$ becomes larger than zero, namely $\beta_{lim}^{chaos}$, becomes quite insensitive to the Fourier resolution for sufficiently large values of $M$ and $N$, as the ones used for this paper ($M=N=12$).
 In that sense, this new diagnostic is more robust than the diagnostic based on the volume of chaos.

-The chaotic equilibrium $\beta$-limit obtained using the metric $f_{PD}$ defined in Eq.(\ref{eq.def metric}) is plotted in Figure (\ref{fig. beta limits}) with blue rectangles, spanning the range of $\beta_{lim}^{chaos}$ obtained when varying $ B_{r,crit}/B$ from $10^{-6}$ to $10^{-4}$.
-The value of $\beta^{chaos}_{lim}$ obtained for $ B_{r,crit}/B = 10^{-5}$ is shown with blue dots.
+The chaotic equilibrium $\beta$-limit obtained using the metric $f_{PD}$ defined in Eq.(\ref{eq.def metric}) is plotted in Figure (\ref{fig. beta limits}) with \ab{a red shaded area}, spanning the range of $\beta_{lim}^{chaos}$ obtained when varying $ B_{r,crit}/B$ from $10^{-6}$ to $10^{-4}$.
+The value of $\beta^{chaos}_{lim}$ obtained for $ B_{r,crit}/B = 10^{-5}$ is shown with \ab{red} dots.
 We observe that the largest $\beta$-limit occurs at $\hat{C}\approx0.75$.
 A small, but non-zero bootstrap current thus \emph{increases} the equilibrium $\beta$-limit with respect to a classical stellarator without any net toroidal current ($\hat{C}=0$), and is thus beneficial.